chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2022/2022-07-29-the-best-planners-for-executive-dysfunction.md

 So I'm not going to go too, too deep into what bullet journaling actually is.
 If you're interested to know more about bullet journaling, I can link a couple of really good posts about it, or really good YouTube videos about it.
 There's a lot of good resources already out there for how to get started with bullet journaling.
 I just want to make a case for it here.
 Bullet journaling is a planner system that was designed by Ryder Carroll, who has ADHD that is something that could work with his brain.
 It is often misunderstood what it is.
 It's not an artistic thing.
 You can put art into it and make it as pretty and artistic as you want it.
 It can definitely be used as an artistic outlet for you, but bullet journaling itself it's not artistic any more than any other kind of planning is artistic.
 It also, is not a glorified to do list.
 This is, um, something that I think a lot of people really miss is the journaling part of bullet journaling.Like the whole thing, the thing that makes bullet journaling what it is.
 The thing that makes it work for people with ADHD or executive dysfunction, the thing that actually allows it to be easily adapted and used in all different kinds of planners themselves, is this idea of rapid logging.

 Rapid logging just really means that when you have a thought, you write it down as succinctly as possible.
-You just generally will put your, your list of things, which can be tasks.
+You just generally will put your list of things, which can be tasks.
 They can be notes.
-They can be,things that you need to look up later, they can be events.
+They can be things that you need to look up later, they can be events.
 Uh, just whatever you have, you put the signifier.
 Which is the little dot or circle or whatever that you need to use there.You put the signifier and then you rapid log the content.
 Using whatever kind of short hand works for you.
 Obviously make sure that it's something that you're still going to understand later, but you're not writing in complete sentences.
 Each daily log is a timeline of your day.
 And that is completely adaptable to your style.
 It also is really good when you're first trying to get used to using a planner.

 The bullet journal is easy to just pick up.
 You keep a, you know, a bookmark of whatever, kind on the page where your daily log currently is.
 It's super easy to just pick up and write something down in it.
 It's faster than your phone is going to be just.
 Period.
 It's faster even than taking a digital note will be.